OBIS-DataScience/tweets-sentiment/README.md

 4. **Data Export**: The dataset with sentiment labels is exported to a CSV file for further analysis and visualization.

-## Sentiment Analysis Approaches

-Various approaches can be used for sentiment analysis, depending on the complexity of the task and specific requirements:

-- **Lexicon-Based Sentiment Analysis**: Uses sentiment lexicons to classify text based on positive and negative words.

-- **Machine Learning-Based Sentiment Analysis**: Employs machine learning models to classify sentiments based on text features.

-- **Rule-Based Sentiment Analysis**: Uses predefined rules for sentiment classification.

-- **Aspect-Based Sentiment Analysis**: Analyzes sentiments towards specific aspects or entities in text.

-- **Hybrid Approaches**: Combines multiple approaches for improved accuracy.

-- **Deep Learning for Sentiment Analysis**: Utilizes deep learning models like RNNs and LSTMs to capture text dependencies.

-- **Emotion Analysis**: Identifies specific emotions in text, going beyond basic sentiment.

-The choice of approach depends on factors such as the complexity of the task, data availability, and desired accuracy.

 ## Data Visualization